zacernst/metalpipe/README.md

 That workflow isn't just useful for processing huge amounts of data.
 It can be just as useful for smaller problems.
-But the smaller data sets don't justify installing, learning, configuring, and maintaining a heavyweight system like Storm, Flink, or Sparq.
+But the smaller data sets don't justify installing, learning, configuring, and maintaining a heavyweight system like Storm, Flink, or Spark.
 It would be nice to have a system that combined the clarity of the stream-processing pattern with the simplicity and light footprint of a Python module.
 This is what `nanostream` is for.